By Justin Pritchard, CFP® in Montrose, CO

 To close the gap between the income you need and the income you have, you’ll need to spend from your assets.

-Live Off the Income?
+Live Off the Earnings?

 A “Safe” Withdrawal Rate?

-Again, there’s no guarantee that the strategy will work, and multiple factors affect your likelihood of success.
+Again, there’s no guarantee that the strategy will work, and multiple factors affect your success.
 That means picking the right investment strategy, and possibly being willing to reduce withdrawals temporarily during market downturns, among other things.

 Are We There, Yet?